DIGIHLTH 703 : New Zealand Health Data Landscape

 Associate Professor Katrina Poppe | Co teaching staff

 Katrina is the Director of the VIEW Data Ecosystem and analytical practice at the Section of Epidemiology & Biostatistics, and the Heart Foundation Hynds Senior Fellow.
-The theme of her research is around improving the accuracy of cardiovascular risk assessment and management at the level of the individual.
+Katrina and Vanessa are co-directors of the University of Auckland's Health Data Platform.
+The theme of Katrina's research is around improving the accuracy of cardiovascular risk assessment and management at the level of the individual.
 Standard risk assessment is well established (at least in some countries), but larger steps need to be made towards more personalised risk estimation.
 Katrina has a background in clinical cardiac physiology and in medical statistics, and her research bridges cardiovascular medicine, advanced clinical technology, data science, applied statistics and epidemiology, with applications ranging from public health to advanced cardiology.
 There is enormous potential for further development of this combined approach to cardiovascular research.

 Capabilities Developed in this Course